Limit distributions for large P\'{o}lya urns: Resolution of the fundamental differential system

-\pff {\bf 1-} and {\bf 2-} are direct consequences of $I$'s definition.
-Expansion (\ref{DSEinfinideI}) and its validity for $z\in\rond S_m$, $|z|>1$ comes directly from the power series expansion of $\zeta\mapsto (1+\zeta )^{b/m}$ in $I$'s definition.
-Its validity for $|z|=1$ is given by the convergence of the series at such a $z$ and application of Abel's theorem\footnote{ We refer to the following theorem of Abel: if a series $\sum _na_n$ is convergent, then the power series $\sum _na_nz^n$ converges uniformly on the segment $[0,1]$. }, proving {\bf 3-}.
-To prove expansion (\ref{DSL0deI}), notice first that $I$ is holomorphic on the simply connected domain $\rond S_m$ and $I'(z)$ tends to $0$ as $z$ tends to infinity, so that integration on the segment $[z,z\infty )$ is equivalent to integration on $[z,1]$ followed by integration on $[1,+\infty )$.
+\begin{pf} (i) and (ii) are direct consequences of the definition of $I$.
+Expansion~(\ref{DSEinfinideI}) and its validity for $z\in\mathcal {S}_m$, $|z|>1$ comes directly from the power series expansion of $\zeta\mapsto (1+\zeta)^{b/m}$ in the definition of $I$.
+Its validity for $|z|=1$ is given by the convergence of the series at such a $z$ and application of Abel's theorem,\footnote{We refer to the following theorem of Abel: if a series $\sum_na_n$ is convergent, then the power series $\sum_na_nz^n$ converges uniformly on the segment $[0,1]$.} proving (iii).
+To prove expansion (\ref{DSL0deI}), notice first that $I$ is holomorphic on the simply connected domain $\mathcal{S}_m$ and $I'(z)$ tends to $0$ as $z$ tends to infinity, so that integration on the ray $[z,z\infty)$ is equivalent to integration on $[z,1]$ followed by integration on $[1,+\infty)$.
 Thus,

-Power series expansion of $u\mapsto (1+u)^{b/m}$ under this last integral leads then to (\ref{DSL0deI}).
-The proof of {\bf 4-} is again made complete by application of Abel's theorem.
+Power series expansion of $u\mapsto(1+u)^{b/m}$ under this last integral leads then to~(\ref{DSL0deI}).
+The proof of (iv) is again made complete by application of Abel's theorem.
 Note that, since $S$ is not a multiple of $m$ because of our assumptions on the parameters, the denominators in Formula (\ref{DSL0deI}) do not vanish.
-Finally, if $\alpha _n$ denotes the general term of the series (\ref{serieC_0}), a straightforward computation shows that
+Finally, if $\alpha_n$ denotes the general term of the series (\ref {serieC_0}), a straightforward computation shows that